AdobeDocs/campaign-standard.en/help/automating/using/workflow-created-query-with-complement.md

 ---
-title: "Workflow use-case: Creating deliveries with a complement"
+title: Creating deliveries with a complement
-description: "Workflow use-case: Creating deliveries with a complement"
+description: This use case shows how to creae deliveries with a complement.
 page-status-flag: never-activated
 uuid: 396a3de1-6ffa-4385-ac9f-15fdeae5a366
 contentOwner: sauviat